thunderbird89/esf/stories/story-knock-knock.md

 Aboard *Typhoon*, the tactical officer's voice cracked with surprise.

 > "Ma'am!
-The second battleship—it just fired on one of its own carriers!"
+The second battleship - it just fired on one of its own carriers!"

 Reeves leaned forward, watching the display.
 The *Crimson Fang*'s primary batteries had rotated with sudden, mechanical precision, tracking one of the Ryzak carriers that had been providing shield support.
 The battleship's particle beams lanced out, brilliant lines of energy crossing the short distance between the two vessels.

 The carrier's shields flared, then buckled under the sustained fire.
-The *Crimson Fang* wasn't pulling its punches—it was firing at full power, every weapon that could bear hammering into the carrier's defensive fields.
+The *Crimson Fang* wasn't pulling its punches - it was firing at full power, every weapon that could bear hammering into the carrier's defensive fields.

 > "Boarding team reports they've accessed fire control," the communications officer said.
 "HARBINGER is in command of the battleship's weapons."